 phpinfo();

-you can see the PHP info.
+Now if you access 127.0.0.1:8080/index.php you can see the PHP info.

-This is the final docker-compose-yaml
+This is the final docker-compose-yaml:

 version: "3"